Ottawa Champions: History

 The City of Ottawa granted a 10-year lease of the Ottawa Baseball Stadium to establish a Can-Am Baseball League team for the 2015 season in September 2013.

 In June 2014, the Ottawa Champions team name was announced followed by the unveiling of the team logo that August.

 The Champions announced the signing of Hal Lanier as the team’s first on-field manager on 18 November 2014.
 Lanier is a former Major League Baseball player who began his MLB career in 1964 as a member of the San Francisco Giants; he also spent time as a New York Yankee at the end of his playing career.
 He worked as a coach for the St. Louis Cardinals and won a World Series with them in 1982.
-He was the manager of the Houston Astros from 1986-1988 and was named the NL Manager of the Year in 1986.
+He was the manager of the Houston Astros from 1986 to 1988 and was named the NL Manager of the Year in 1986.
 He has managed numerous independent league teams before including the Winnipeg Goldeyes and Can-Am team the Sussex Skyhawks.
-Along with Lanier, the Champions also announced the signing of their first player, Gatineau native OF Sebastien Boucher.
+Along with Lanier, the Champions also announced the signing of their first player, Gatineau native outfielder Sébastien Boucher.
 Boucher was drafted 213th in the 2004 MLB Draft and was selected to play for Canada in the World Baseball Classic in 2006.
 The team's founding president is David Gourlay.

-The Champions played their first game in franchise history on May 22, 2015 at Raymond Chabot Grant Thornton Park against the Sussex County Miners.

-In the 2016 season, the Champions qualified for the playoffs for the first time in franchise history.
+The Champions played their first game in franchise history on 22 May 2015 and won the game 8-1 against the Sussex County Miners in front of a crowd of 3,876.In the 2016 season, the Champions qualified for the playoffs for the first time in franchise history.
 In the opening round, the Champions defeated the New Jersey Jackals 3 games to 1 and advanced to Can-Am League Championship Round for the very first time in franchise history.
 In the championship round, the Champions defeated the Rockland Boulders 3 games to 2 to capture their first championship.
+The 2016 season was also notable for the Champions, drawing 179,618 people in its ballpark, including a franchise record crowd of 7,886 on 5 September.

-On June 28th, 2017, Phillippe Aumont threw the first no-hitter in Ottawa Champions history against the Dominican Republic national baseball team.
+On 28 June 2017, Gatineau native Phillippe Aumont threw the first no-hitter in Ottawa Champions history against the Dominican Republic national baseball team.

-After the 2019 season, The Can-Am League merged with the Frontier League.
-However, the Champions were left off the 2020 Schedule.
+After the 2019 season, The Can-Am League merged with the Frontier League (FL).
+However, the Champions were left off the 2020 schedule.

-Shortly after the Champions were left off the 2020 schedule, Winnipeg Goldeyes owner Sam Katz was attempting to bring either an Atlantic League or a Frontier League franchise to Ottawa by 2021.
-Then, Katz became the owner of the Ottawa Titans of the Frontier League.
+Shortly after the Champions were left off the 2020 schedule, Winnipeg Goldeyes owner Sam Katz was attempting to bring either an Atlantic or Frontier League franchise to Ottawa by 2021.
+Katz then became the owner of the Ottawa Titans of the FL.